-Interpretation of Data Presented 4

-Inpatients: All Respiratatory 5

-including confirmed or suspected

-COVID-19 (J00-J99 & U07) indicators

-Inpatients: All Respiratatory 6

-including confirmed or suspected

-COVID-19 (J00-J99 & U07) indicators

-Outpatients - General Practitioner : 7

-All Respiratory including confirmed

-or suspected COVID-19 (J00-J99 &

-U07) indicators

-Outpatients - General Practitioner : 8

-All Respiratory including confirmed

-or suspected COVID-19 (J00-J99 &

-U07) indicators

-Outpatients - Emergency 9

-Department : All Respiratory

-including confirmed or suspected

-COVID-19 (J00-J99 & U07) indicators

-Outpatients - Emergency 10

-Department : All Respiratory

-including confirmed or suspected

-COVID-19 (J00-J99 & U07) indicators

-References and Acknowledgement 11
+Introduction 2 Methods 3 Interpretation of Data Presented 4 Inpatients: All Respiratatory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 5 Inpatients: All Respiratatory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 6 Outpatients - General Practitioner : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 7 Outpatients - General Practitioner : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 8 Outpatients - Emergency Department : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 9 Outpatients - Emergency Department : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 10 References and Acknowledgement 11

-HIGHLIGHTS: WEEK 3
+HIGHLIGHTS: WEEK 5

-- During the last weeks of 2020 respiratory admissions increased to levels higher than those reached in the first wave in adult age groups and in several provinces with some reductions in the last reporting weeks. - Respiratory outpatient general practitioner consultations have increased in all provinces in recent weeks, reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years. - Since the last weeks of 2020 there has been a sharp increase in the Eastern Cape, Gauteng, KwaZulu-Natal and the Western Cape, exceeding levels seen in the first wave in Western Cape and KwaZulu-Natal and among individuals aged ≥20 years.
+- During the last weeks of 2020 respiratory admissions increased to levels higher than those reached in the first wave in adult age groups and in several provinces, decreasing over the past few weeks. - Respiratory outpatient general practitioner consultations have increased in all provinces in recent weeks, reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years, decreasing over the past few weeks. - Outpatient emergency department consultations increased in all provinces during the last weeks of 2020 exceeding levels seen in the first wave in KwaZulu-Natal and the Western Cape, and among individuals aged ≥20 years, but have decreased over the past few weeks.